HIAS-RCEES-FuLab/Support-Blue-Transformation-Dilemma-in-Dietary-PFAS-exposure/README.md

 Program "find most significant period.py" finds for the period with lowest p_value in person correlation test for each pair of PFAS-food type.
 Monte Carlo statistics for global PFAS level in aquatic food weighted by market values (2020 and 2030 export and production.xlsx) was conducted in "global PFAS level.py".
 2) "consumption"
-file contains programs and raw data for both projected values of animal-sourced food consumption in 47 countries, and the FAO estimated consumption in the United States.
-In program file, "read_file.py" is a module to be loaded in "estimated food in 2050.py".
+file contains programs and results of projected values of animal-sourced food consumption in 47 countries, in addition to the FAO estimated consumption in the United States.
+In "program" file, "read_file.py" is a module to be loaded in "estimated food in 2050.py".
 The later predict consumptions in 2021-2050, using data in file "consumption raw data".

 Note: ./ refer to the same dictionary path to the position of script; ../ refer to the dictionary path one level up to the script (parent dictionary)